nucleic/atom/docs/source/basis/basis.rst

     All the available members are described in details in :ref:`basis-members`

-Coming back to the class definition, we reached the methods definition.
+Coming back to the class definition, we now reached the methods definitions.

 .. code-block:: python